someimportantcompany/lambda-edge-authorizers/packages/lambda-edge-authorizers/README.md

   const { request } = event.Records[0].cf;

   // Return early if pre-condition logic is met (e.g. public-facing route)
+  // You could also customise a Cloudfront behaviour to avoid the Lambda@Edge function

   const { response } = await authorizer(request);
   if (response) {